Matt Carasiti

 Matthew Joseph Carasiti (born July 23, 1991) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Colorado Rockies and Seattle Mariners, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
 He was drafted by the Rockies in the sixth round of the 2012 Major League Baseball draft.

+After ending his playing career in 2024, he became a minor league pitching coach.
+He is currently the pitching coach for the Binghamton Rumble Ponies.

 Early life

 Born in New Britain, Connecticut, and raised in East Berlin, Connecticut, Carasiti graduated from Berlin High School, where he was a standout baseball pitcher.
-Carasiti was originally drafted out of high school by the Texas Rangers in the 36th round (1084 overall) of the 2009 Major League Baseball Draft.
+Carasiti was originally drafted out of high school by the Texas Rangers in the 36th round (1,084 overall) of the 2009 Major League Baseball draft.

 Carasiti declined the offer and accepted a baseball scholarship to St. John's University in Queens, New York.
 In 2011, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
-Carasiti helped St. John's win its record seventh 2012 Big East Conference baseball tournament with a 7–3 championship game victory against USF on May 27, 2012.
+Carasiti helped St. John's win its record seventh Big East Conference baseball tournament with a 7–3 championship game victory against USF on May 27, 2012.
 Carasiti was named the Tournament Most Outstanding Player, earning the win in two of his team's four games.

 Professional career

 Colorado Rockies

 On June 5, 2012, Carasiti was drafted by the Colorado Rockies in the sixth round, with the 198th overall selection, of the 2012 Major League Baseball draft.

 In 2016, most of which he pitched for the Hartford Yard Goats for whom he was 0–2 with a 2.31 ERA with a league-leading 29 saves, he was named a mid-season Eastern League All Star, a post-season All Star, and an MiLB.com Organization All Star.

 Carasiti was called up by the Rockies on August 12, 2016, making his MLB debut the same day pitching 2 innings in relief in the Rockies 10–6 loss to the Philadelphia Phillies.
-In 19 appearances for the Rockies during his rookie campaign, Carasiti struggled to a 9.19 ERA with 17 strikeouts across 15 2/3 innings pitched.
+In 19 appearances for the Rockies during his first MLB season, Carasiti struggled to a 9.19 ERA with 17 strikeouts across 15 2/3 innings pitched.
 On December 2, Colorado non-tendered Carasiti, making him a free agent.

 On December 15, 2016, Carasiti re-signed with the Rockies organization on a minor league contract that included an invitation to spring training.
 In 2017 he was named a mid-season Pacific Coast League All Star.